Antibes

-Antibes (/ɒ̃ˈtiːb/, /USalsoɑːnˈtiːbz/, /fr/; Antíbol /oc/) is a seaside resort city in the Alpes-Maritimes department in Provence-Alpes-Cote d'Azur, Southeastern France.
-It is located on the French Riviera between Cannes and Nice; its cape, the Cap d'Antibes, along with Cap Ferrat in Saint-Jean-Cap-Ferrat to the northeast, is one of the best known landforms in the area.
+Antibes (/ɒ̃ˈtiːb/, /USalsoɑːnˈtiːbz/, /fr/; Antíbol /oc/) is a seaside resort city in the Alpes-Maritimes department in Provence-Alpes-Côte d'Azur, Southeastern France.
+It is located on the French Riviera between Cannes and Nice; it is the largest yachting harbour in Europe.
+In 2023, the commune had a population of 77,637, making it Alpes-Maritimes's second-most populated after Nice.

+Its cape, the Cap d'Antibes, along with Cap Ferrat in Saint-Jean-Cap-Ferrat to the northeast, are two major landforms in the area.
 The capes house the Hôtel du Cap-Eden-Roc and Grand-Hôtel du Cap-Ferrat respectively, widely considered two of the most exclusive hotels in the world.
+Culturally, Antibes is home to the Musée Picasso.

 The resort town of Juan-les-Pins is in the commune of Antibes; the Sophia Antipolis technology park is northwest of it.
-In 2020, the commune had a population of 74,709, making it Alpes-Maritimes's second-most populated.

 History

 Origins

 Traces of occupation dating back to the early Iron Age have been found in the areas of the castle and cathedral.
 Remains beneath the Holy Spirit Chapel show there was an indigenous community with ties with Mediterranean populations, including the Etruscans, as evidenced by the presence of numerous underwater amphorae and wrecks off Antibes.
 However, most trade was with the Greek world, via the Phocaeans of Marseille.